HardlyDifficult/Tutorials/Outline.md

  - Select the Spike Ball's GameObject.
  - In the 'Inspector', click 'Add Component' and select "Rigidbody2D".

-Hit play and watch the spike ball fall through the platforms and out of view.
+Hit play and watch the spike ball fall through the platforms and out of view:

 <img src="http://i.imgur.com/PuWWL3z.gif" width=50px />